Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 There are at least two main issues in the previous methods reviewed above.
 First, none of them aims to find $\PP$ by directly minimizing $\mu(\PP\D)$ which is our real target.
 Thus the objectives of these methods are not optimal.
 For their obtained solutions $\PP$, $\mu(\PP\D)$ is usually much larger than the Welch bound in (\ref{welchbound}).
 Second, the algorithms of Elad and Xu et al. have no convergence guarantee and thus they may produce very different solutions given slightly different initializations.
 The convergence issue may limit their applications in CS.

-To address the above issues, we develop the Direct Mutual Coherence Minimization (DMCM) models.
+To address the above issues, we develop Direct Mutual Coherence Minimization (DMCM) models.
 First, we show how to construct a low mutual coherence matrix $\M$ by minimizing $\mu(\M)$ directly.
 This leads to a nonconvex and nonsmooth problem.
 To solve our new problem efficiently, we first smooth the objective function such that its gradient is Lipschitz continuous.
-Then we solve the approximated problem by proximal gradient which owns the convergence guarantee.
-Second, motivated from DMCM, we propose the DMCM based Projection (DMCM-P) model which aims to find a projection $\PP$ by minimizing $\mu(\PP\D)$ directly.
-To solve the nonconvex DMCM-P problem, we then propose an alternating minimization method and provide its convergence guarantee in theory.
-Experimental results show that our DMCM-P achieves lower mutual coherence of $\PP\D$ and thus leads to a better signal recovery performance.
+Then we solve the approximate problem by proximal gradient which has convergence guarantee.
+Second, inspired by DMCM, we propose a DMCM based Projection (DMCM-P) model which aims to find a projection $\PP$ by minimizing $\mu(\PP\D)$ directly.
+To solve the nonconvex DMCM-P problem, we then propose an alternating minimization method and prove its convergence.
+Experimental results show that our DMCM-P achieves the lowest mutual coherence of $\PP\D$ and also leads to the best signal recovery performance.